In most immigration cases, the question of which agency to start with can be answered through the location of the individual needing assistance:

 U.S. Customs and Border Protection (CBP)

 A branch of the U.S. Department of Homeland Security, U.S. Customs and Border Protection is the single unified border and port of entry agency of the United States.
 The CBP joins together the Customs Inspector, the Immigration Inspector and the Agriculture Inspector at the nation's points of entry -- borders, airports, and seaports.
 The CBP seeks to facilitate the flow of legitimate trade and travel through points of entry into the U.S., while preventing terrorist and other criminal activity from entering the U.S.

 U.S. Immigration and Customs Enforcement (ICE), the largest investigative arm of the Department of Homeland Security (DHS), is the law enforcement agency responsible for identifying and shutting down vulnerabilities in the nation's border, economic, transportation and infrastructure security.
 The ICE has authority over illegal immigrant detention and removal.

 Learn more: ICE website

 Simply identifying the government agencies involved in an immigration matter can be complicated.
 The laws themselves are even more confusing.
-Contact a local attorney for a free initial case assessment to discuss your immigration status and learn how they can help address your concerns.
+Contact a local immigration attorney to discuss your immigration status and learn how a legal professional can help address your concerns.